 What is a leniency appeal?

-While in some cases you may admit that you were speeding, you are able to lodge what is referred to as a ‘leniency appeal’.
+While you may admit that you were speeding in some cases, you can lodge what is referred to as a ‘leniency appeal’.
 Your defence lawyer will put forward submissions in Court as to why the Magistrate should deal with you leniently.
-This could be with a view to reducing any applicable fines, suspension periods or demerit point awards.
-Factors which contribute to leniency may include:
+This could be to reduce any applicable fines, suspension periods or demerit point awards.
+Factors that contribute to leniency may include: